Appian Unifies Generative AI, Enterprise Data, and End-to-End Process Automation

 Additional new capabilities in the latest release of the Appian Platform include:

 - Data Fabric Analytics.
 Data Fabric Analytics offers enhanced business intelligence reporting for every Appian user.
 This dedicated reporting space is now generally available (GA), marking the end of a successful preview release.
-Users can now utilize Data Fabric Analytics to dig into data using AI generated insights to identify patterns, and summarize findings.
+Users can now utilise Data Fabric Analytics to dig into data using AI generated insights to identify patterns, and summarise findings.

 - Streamlined RPA for faster end-to-end automation.
 Robotic tasks can now be directly executed from an Appian process model, eliminating the need for additional integrations.
 The enhanced operations console ensures operations personas can effortlessly monitor robotic task executions and vitals.